-If “words don’t come easy”… – the right phrases and vocabulary to use in a job interview (and on your CV)
+If “words don’t come easy”… – the right phrases and vocabulary to use in a job interview (and on you

 Any situation when you have to speak in front of people you don’t know can be nerve-wracking, and job interviews are no exception.
 However, if you are equipped with plenty of good words and phrases to describe yourself and your abilities, you will feel more confident and manage things much better as a result.

 Interviewers frequently start off by asking candidates to tell them a little bit about themselves before they go on to more specific questions, so it’s a good idea to prepare a summary in advance.
 (If you don’t get to use it, it can always serve as a good elevator pitch when networking with employers – see last week’s blog).

 Don’t say too much – briefly say where you are from and what you are studying/have studied.
 Say which sectors you have worked in and where you are currently working (or doing work experience) then make a bridge to why you are there e.g. “And now I am looking for a new challenge and am excited about the possibility of working for your organisation”.
 The whole thing should take only a couple of minutes to say.